 (Approved by the Provost and Executive Vice President by authority of Executive Order No. 4)

 Technology transfer is the transfer of intellectual property rights between the University and companies or other entities outside the University.
 Such intellectual property rights may consist of patents, copyrights, trademarks, and trade secrets.
-The University unit responsible for all technology transfer and related intellectual property matters is the Center for Commercialization (C4C).
-This policy statement provides general information and a description of the procedures of the C4C.
+The University unit responsible for all technology transfer and related intellectual property matters is CoMotion.
+This policy statement provides general information and a description of CoMotion's procedures.
 The University's "Patent, Invention, and Copyright Policy" may be found in Executive Order No. 36.